 Real Estate needs lawyers as much as any other industry.
 After all, buying and selling property involves a lot of money and carries a lot of responsibility.
 So, how much do real estate lawyers really make?

-I have worked with real estate lawyers for many years and can tell you that they make a very good living.
-But, like any other profession, there is a wide range of salaries they earn.
+Our team of attorneys and legal researchers has worked extensively with real estate lawyers across various practice settings, giving us insight into their compensation structures and earning potential.
+I can tell you that they make a very good living, but like any other profession, there is a wide range of salaries they earn.

 Quick Summary